daleao/sdv/Professions/README.md

 ## What this is

 This mod is an extensive overhaul of the skill progression and profession tree systems.
 It seeks to fix the problem of there being a single optimal or "correct" (gold-wise) path for each skill.
-And while it is not guaranteed that a new optimal path does not exist, it does at the very least ensure that every choice is unique, interesting and impactful, expanding upon overlooked vanilla mechanics and provide opportunities to explore entirely new styles of gameplay which engage and also scale with the player until the very late-game.
+And while it is not guaranteed that a new optimal path does not exist, it does at the very least ensure that every choice is unique, interesting and impactful, expanding upon overlooked vanilla mechanics and providing opportunities to explore entirely new styles of gameplay which engage and also scale with the player until the very late-game.

 Every profession follows a clear theme or vanilla mechanic, and expands upon that mechanic with perks that enable entirely new styles of gameplay, provide scale with player, provide new end-game objectives and steer the player towards new playstyles.